 NRSG 244.
 Strategies for Academic Success.
 1 Unit.

-Assessment of student's learning needs, with individualized approaches to learning strategies essential for success in nursing education and practice.
+Assesses student needs, learning styles, strengths, challenges/barriers in order to provide individualized approaches to learning strategies essential for success in nursing education and practice.

 NRSG 299.
 Directed Study.
 1-8 Units.